Bryce Drew: Professional career

 Following his rise to fame in the tournament, Drew was selected as Valpo's first-ever first-round pick as the 16th selection of the 1998 NBA draft by the Houston Rockets.
 After playing with the Rockets for two years, Drew spent one season with the Chicago Bulls, and signed as a free agent for three seasons with the New Orleans Hornets (Charlotte Hornets during his first season with the team).
 Drew was then waived by the Hornets, and played professionally for the Valencia BC for a year.

+During the draft process, the Orlando Magic were between Drew and Jason Williams.
+A one-on-one competition was held between him and Jason Williams.
+Of the competition, Williams said Drew "had a better chance of pissing in a hot sauce bottle than beating me."

 Coaching career

 Valparaiso

 In the summer of 2005, Drew was selected as the new assistant coach of the Valparaiso University men's basketball team.
 In 2006, Bryce was elevated to the position of associate coach, a promotion that Scott had also received in 2001 before taking over as head coach in 2002.
 When Homer Drew retired in May 2011, Bryce Drew was hired as the head coach.
-Drew was also honored as one of Valparaiso University's 150 Most Influential Persons in the University's history.
+Drew was also honored as one of Valparaiso University's 150 Most Influential Persons in the university's history.